jamonserrano/plumber-sass/README.md

 # Plumber
 https://jamonserrano.github.io/plumber-sass

 Create better looking documents and speed up CSS development by adding vertical rhythm to your page.

-Plumber positions every line of text on a gridline.
+## What is it?

+Using a baseline grid on the web is not easy.
+For every font family and font size you have to measure where the letters sit so you can shift the text to the nearest gridline.
+After this, you have to precariously add margins and paddings to keep the vertical rhythm.

+Plumber provides a single SASS mixin that does all the hard work for you.

 ## Installation